 1. Pause.

 Take a moment and start to be aware of how you are right now.
-Notice how you feel.
+Notice if you’re comfortable, notice how you feel.

-Instead of saying, “I am stressed… frustrated… (add your word)” we say, “I am sensing something in me feels stressed… frustated… (what’s your word?)
+Use special words.
+Instead of saying, “I am stressed… frustrated… (add your word)” we can say, “I am sensing something in me feels stressed… frustated… (what’s your word?)

-As you use this language, notice what happens.
+Try using this language, and notice what happens.
 Do you feel a bit more spacious?
 Like there’s more to you than just that feeling?